wikimatze/hammer.vim/README.md

 __DESCRITPION__

-Hammer is a Vim plugin written in Ruby that can be used to render your favorite
+Hammer is a Vim plugin written (mostly) in Ruby.
+It can be used to transform your markup language of choice to HTML, and open
-markup language to HTML for viewing in your browser of choice.
+the transformed HTML in whatever your favorite browser is.

 It supports a large number of markup languages out of box but it also supports
 adding custom renderers for markup languages it does not support.

-It has support for multiple different layout (with one styled like the GitHub
+It has support for multiple different layouts (with one styled like the GitHub
 README layout).
 You can use your favorite template language to draw up your own
 layouts (ERB, HAML, …).
 Layouts are passed the rendered HTML as a partial.

+People familiar with Ruby web development should feel right at home with the
+layout & partial style templates.

 __SUPPORTED MARKUP__